Developing personal printmaking projects

 When I've finished, what course can I do next?

-The Printmaking studio: all levels courses run each term, so you may wish to repeat this multi- level course several times in order to develop your practice or perhaps focus on one technique or process.
-We offer an exciting one year printmaking course (VS905/986) for advanced learners that culminates in an offsite group exhibition.
-Alternatively, we offer a screen printing specialism.
+The Printmaking studio: all levels courses run each term, so you may wish to repeat this multi- level course in order to develop your practice or perhaps focus on one technique or process.
+We offer a one year printmaking course (VS986) for advanced learners that can be applied for having built a portfolio on this course.
+Alternatively, we offer a variety of printmaking process short courses to focus on your specialism.
+Your tutor can advise.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.